3D Neural Scene Representations for Visuomotor Control: Experiments

 \section{Experiments}

-\textbf{Environments.} We consider the following four environments that involve both fluid and rigid objects for evaluating the proposed model and baseline approaches.
+\textbf{Environments.} We consider the following four environments involving both fluid and rigid objects to evaluate the proposed model and baseline approaches.
 The environments are simulated using NVIDIA FleX~\cite{macklin2014unified}.
 (1) FluidPour (\fig{fig:quali_dynamics}a): This environment contains a fully-actuated cup that pours fluids into a container at the bottom.
 (2) FluidShake (\fig{fig:quali_dynamics}b): A fully-actuated container moves on a 2D plane.
 Inside the container are fluids and a rigid cube floating on the surface.
 (3) RigidStack (\fig{fig:quali_dynamics}c): Three rigid cubes form a vertical stack and are released from a certain height but in different horizontal positions.
 They fall down and collide with each other and the ground.
 (4) RigidDrop (\fig{fig:quali_dynamics}d): A cube falls down from a certain height.
 There is a container fixed at a random position on the ground.
 The cube either falls into the container or bounces out.
+We use $20$ camera views for all environments and generated $1,000$ trajectories of $300$ time steps for both FluidPour and FluidShake as an offline dataset to train the model, $800$ trajectories of $80$ time steps for RigidStack, and $1,000$ trajectories of $50$ time steps for RigidDrop.

 \textbf{Evaluation Metrics.} We use the first two environments, \ie, FluidPour and FluidShake, to measure the control performance, where we specify the target configuration of the control task using images from (1) one of the viewpoints encountered during training, (2) an interpolated viewpoint between training viewpoints, and (3) an extrapolated viewpoint outside the training distribution (\fig{fig:quali_control_process}).